How To Make Love Last

 Validate, Validate, Validate.

-make love last - man giving two thumbs up
+man giving two thumbs up

 Our brains trust emotion more than logic, so it is more important to be sincere than to have all the facts correct.
 That is why validating your partner’s emotions is so important.
 If you don’t, they will stop sharing how they feel and the relationship will start to decline.
 Men, you especially need to learn to share your emotions, and when she shares hers, validate them even if they don’t make sense to you.
 Listen with compassion and without judgment.
 This opens up your partner’s heart to you and vice versa.

-Never Assume, Say What You Need and Want.
+Never Assume, Say What You Need.

 Couples assume that their partner knows what they need and want.
 They don’t.
 They’re not psychic.
 Say what it is you need from him or her.
 Strong, lasting relationships are built on two people that trust and need one another.